Cop, police chief resign 2 days after Black motorist's death

 Daunte Wright “was not a threat to them,” Crump said.
 “Was it the best decision?
 No. But young people don’t always make the best decisions.
 As his mother said, he was scared.”

 Potter has experience with investigations into police shootings.
-Potter was the police union president for the department and one of the first officers to respond after Brooklyn Center police fatally shot a man who allegedly allegedly tried to stab an officer with a knife in August 2019, according to a report from the Hennepin County Attorney's Office.
+She was the police union president and one of the first officers to respond after Brooklyn Center police fatally shot a man who allegedly tried to stab an officer with a knife in 2019, according to a report from the Hennepin County Attorney's Office.

 After medics arrived, she told the two officers who shot the man to get into separate squad cars, turn off their body cameras, and not to speak to each other.
 She accompanied two other officers involved in the shooting while investigators interviewed them.